1806 – 1878: Missionary to India

 The contributions he made to Indian education and missions are innumerable and could take up many pages.
 Yet his work can be summed up in part by what was said about him when he left India for the last time.
 He left to the great sadness of many in India, whether government or populace, high cast or low, Hindu, Muslem, or Christian.
 It was noted by all that he was first and foremost a missionary, but he was still respected by all because he worked so tirelessly for truth and education.
 He did not shrink from challenges, whether from opposing viewpoints or hard issues in education, for he believed that his God was truth and could hold up against any opposition or lies.
 “The whole world of reality, fact and idea, was God’s; Christ was the center of it and key to its mysteries… Education therefore was not a thing extraneous to the missionary’s purpose, but of its essence.

-Information taken from Alexander Duff: Pioneer of Missionary Education by William Paton.
+Alexander Duff: Pioneer of Missionary Education by William Paton.
 Published by George H. Doran Co., New York, 1922.